TheElegantCoding/astro_template_webpage/.github/readme.md

 - `🧩 Components`
   - `✅ Image component` - Ready to use optimize image component
   - `✅ Show component` - Ready to use show component
-  - `✅ For component` - Ready to use show
+  - `✅ For component` - Ready to use for map components
 - `️⚡️ Performance`
   - `✅ Bundler analizer` - Analize your bundle size
   - `✅ Compress` - Compress images, font, css, js, and html